 When you need a topic to choose for an essay, there are several ways you could do that.
 It all boils down to selecting the right method and then fine-tuning the available options.
 To start with it is a good idea to think about that what might be suitable for the type of essay you are about to start writing.
 Topics for an argumentative or persuasive essay, for example, are sometimes of a more controversial nature while a creative essay is unlikely to require as much in-depth examination.
 Our team has devised the following list of ideas showing the different methods that can be used to choose the most appropriate topic for your assignment.

 You should start by looking through the instructions or guidelines your tutor provided.
 Some classes may require you to base your essay on a particular topic chosen by your tutor.
 So your first step should be to check the instructions you have been given.
-If a topic list has been provided, this at least narrows the task down from an unlimited choice.
+If a topic list has been provided, this at least narrows the task down from a choice.
 If a topic has not been provided, then read on to find out what other options available.

 Consider Your Interests

 If you have not been given a topic or you do not have a list of possible topics to choose from, you could select something that appeals to your instincts and interests.
 Selecting a topic that you are interested in can have many benefits because it: